 This gourmet meal is a true feast for the senses.
 Follow our simple steps to get a golden coating on your tender lamb roast.
 Then create an assortment of sides to really elevate the dish to the next level.
-Cauliflower and pearl couscous get upgraded with a drizzling of browned butter, yoghurt gets mixed with parsley for a cooling side and the whole dish gets a scattering of fresh pomegranate seeds for the true premium experience.
+Cauliflower and pearl couscous get upgraded with currants and a drizzling of browned butter, while yoghurt is mixed with parsley for a cooling side.
 Dining at home has never been this good!

 Souk Market spice blend(May be presentGluten)

 pearl couscous(ContainsGlutenMay be presentTree Nuts, Milk, Peanuts, Sesame, Soya, Sulphites)

 Preheat the oven to 220°C/200°C fan-forced.
 Lightly score the lamb fat in a 1cm criss-cross pattern.
 Place the lamb, fat-side down, in a medium frying pan (no need for oil!).
 Place the pan over a medium heat and cook undisturbed until golden, 10-12 minutes.
 Increase the heat to high and sear the lamb rump on all sides for 30 seconds.
 TIP: Starting the lamb in a cold pan helps the fat melt without burning.

 While the lamb is pan-frying, cut the cauliflower into small florets.
 Place on an oven tray lined with baking paper.
 Drizzle with olive oil, season with salt and pepper and toss to coat.
 Roast until tender, 20-25 minutes.